TheD4N73/TheD4N73/README.md

 ## about.me
 <p align="justify">
-I am a Web Developer looking to gain experience in various projects to improve my knowledge.
+I am an Web Developer looking to gain experience in various projects to improve my knowledge.
 An apprentice with an easy natural ability to collaborate as a dynamic and dedicated professional.
 When I'm not working, I study cybersecurity, play board games, and watch TV shows.
 </p>